parasbabbar/final/SoftwareDesignSpecification.md

 ###User account
  Session management and cookies will be used to provide login /logout and shopping cart functionality.
 Also cookies will be used to provide the functionality of displaying the website according to user preferences.

-###AJAX
-  Ajax will be used to provide functionality like auto-loading of catologue.

-###JSON
-  Content will be parsed and displayed in blog from 3rd party API's.